At U.K. Parliament, Zingers Fly In Debate Over Trump State Visit

 Paul Flynn, Labour Party

-The day after the inauguration, two million people, mostly women, marched on the streets of America and 100,000 people marched in this country.
+The day after the inauguration, 2 million people, mostly women, marched on the streets of America and 100,000 people marched in this country.
 It was an expression of fear and anxiety that we had [of] someone like this in the White House wielding such enormous power. ... but unfortunately his intellectual capacity is protozoan.

 Nigel Evans, Conservative Party